Andrew-Kulpa/airspace-jekyll/_posts/2019-08-06-parsing-json-with-golang.md

   * [Reading JSON Files](#reading-json-files)
   * [Encoding Unstructured Data](#encoding-unstructured-data)

+JavaScript Object Notation (JSON) is a very common file format that is both human-readable and easily parsed.
+I mean, its so likely that you will come across it (if you haven't already) that I wrote this article!

-Parsing common data formats like JSON is a very common and necessary task for anyone using a typical RESTful API.
+Parsing common data formats like JSON is a very standard and necessary task for anyone using a typical RESTful API.
 In this blog post, we will go through the basics of using JSON with Go.
-We will look at the main JSON data types and how to work with them simply and idiomatically.
+To do this, we will look at the main JSON data types and how to work with them simply and idiomatically.

-(What is JSON)

 ## Parsing JSON